finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New - v1.64
 - Game-Creation: Add rules url
-- Game-Creation: Create and Edit buttons available with Developer Mode

 ## Active Sprint
 - Bug-Fix: Cards are duplicated when multiple players draw from the same stack at the same time